 What Are Family Health Information Centers?

-The Commission for Children with Special Health Care Needs has received a grant from the Federal Health offices resources and Services Administration to create Family to Family Health Information Centers(F2F HICs) throughout the Commission’s offices.
+The Office for Children with Special Health Care Needs has received a grant from the Federal Health offices resources and Services Administration to create Family to Family Health Information Centers(F2F HICs) throughout the Commission’s offices.

 F2F HICs are family-run centers that assist families of children and youth with special health care needs and the professionals who serve them. the goal of the F2F HICs is to help keep children healthy by promoting regular medical care.